Akiko Suzuki: 2013–2014 season

 Suzuki began her season at the 2013 Finlandia Trophy, where she won the silver medal behind Yulia Lipnitskaya.
 She won another silver at the 2013 Skate Canada International, again behind Lipnitskaya.
 At the 2013 NHK Trophy, she earned the bronze medal after placing second in the short and fourth in the free skating.

 Suzuki won gold at the 2013–14 Japan Championships, ahead of Kanako Murakami and Mao Asada.
 She placed second in the short program behind Asada, but rebounded to first place after winning the free skating.
 She skated two clean programs and earned the highest free skating and total score to date in the ladies' event at the Japan Figure Skating Championships.

 At the 2014 Winter Olympics, Suzuki competed in the free skating portion of the figure skating team event, placing fourth in that segment; Japan finished fifth overall.
 She went on to place eighth in the ladies' singles competition.
 At the 2014 World Championships, she placed fourth in the short program with a personal best score, eighth in the free skating, and sixth overall.
 Following the World Championships, Suzuki announced her retirement from competitive skating.

 Post-competitive career

 Following her retirement in 2014, Suzuki began working as a choreographer and teaching with her longtime coach, Hiroshi Nagakubo, at the Howa Sports Land Skating Club in the Aichi Prefecture.
-She has choreographed for Rika Hongo, Yuhana Yokoi, Sota Yamamoto, Lim Eun-soo, and other young skaters.
 She credited figure skating choreographers Shae-Lynn Bourne and Pasquale Camerlengo for inspiring her to start working as a choreographer.
-Suzuki was also a main cast member of the annual touring ice show Fantasy on Ice, having participated in all editions from 2010 to 2019.
+Suzuki has been a mainstay in Shizuka Arakawa's Friends on Ice show since its second edition in 2007 and was a main cast member of the annual touring ice show Fantasy on Ice, having participated in all editions from 2010 to 2019.
 In 2022 she did the commentary for the live broadcast at the tour stop in Nagoya amongst others.
+In 2017, 2019 and 2021 she appeared in the new, innovative cross-genre ice show Hyoen, starring her peer Daisuke Takahashi.
+In 2024 she provided choreography for the Hyoen production "The Miracle of the Cross Star" and for the new ice show BISF25.
+She also provided motion capture and choreography for the anime adaptation of Medalist.

+Suzuki has choreographed for the following skaters: